Old school “forgotten” chicken and rice for when dinner = comfort

 One 8-ounce box chopped fresh mushrooms

-One box/can healthfood-section cream-of-mushroom soup that does not contain MSG
+One 15 ounce box/can health food-section cream-of-mushroom soup that does not contain MSG (or the old school stuff if you want)

 1 1/2 cups short grain brown rice